Stephen Jolly: Local government (2004–present)

-In 2004 he was elected as a Councillor for The City of Yarra in the Landgridge Ward, representing the suburbs of Abbotsford, Alphington, Clifton Hill, Collingwood, Fairfield, Fitzroy and Richmond.
-Jolly was reportedly the first elected socialist councillor in Melbourne "since the Second World War".
+In 2004, he was elected as a Councillor for City of Yarra in the Langridge Ward, representing the suburbs of Abbotsford, Alphington, Clifton Hill, Collingwood, Fairfield, Fitzroy and Richmond.
 In 2017, Jolly voted in favour of the controversial decision to cancel its Australia Day ceremony as a part of the Change the Date campaign.
 This resulted in backlash from the federal government whereby the council was stripped of its citizenship powers and the council being protested by nationalist groups.

+In 2024 Jolly was elected as the Councillor for the Mackillop ward.
+Jolly ran with a grouping of independents named "Yarra for All".
+The grouping picked up 4 out of 9 councillors, dislodging the Greens from power.
+On 19 November 2024 Jolly was elected mayor of the City of Yarra.

 State government campaigns

 Socialist Party (1999–2016)

 Jolly has attempted to contest the Victorian electoral district of Richmond as a member of the Socialist Party several times.
 In these elections he stood as an independent, as the party was not registered with the VEC.
 In the 1999 Victorian state election he gained 12.0% of the vote.
 They re-contested the seat in the 2002, 2006, 2010, and 2014 state elections, with lesser success.
 During these elections the party campaigned for policies such as free public transport, promoting the local arts scene, and anti-capitalism.
 Their 2010 campaign was supported by the CFMEU, ETU, and UFU, who raised $25,000 for the campaign.